On the Sea

 “Shoot it with Father’s gun and hope for the best.”
 Analita shrugged.
 “Who knows, maybe his bullets are silver.”
 She smiled as she could see Carmen, her back turned to her, trying to stifle her giggles even as her quivering shoulders gave it away.

 Analita didn’t want her sister to worry.
 She knew that there was plenty of reasons to be scared these days.
 Not just of sea serpents or werewolves, but of the thing in the volcano.
 She doubted bullets of any kind of metal could kill that thing, if it could even be killed.

 She remembered the old myths she had learned as a child.
 How in days of antiquity the ancients had believed that Zeus, King of the Gods of Mount Olympus, had defeated the most fearsome of the vengeful Gaia’s children.
-How he had sealed the great mountain-tossing fire-spitting force of chaos beneath Mount Etna.
-How could she tell her sister, who slept with locked doors and bolted windows because she was afraid of werewolves, that the work of the King of the Gods was undone, and a terrible unkillable thing now walked free on Earth.
+How he had sealed the great mountain-tossing and fire-spitting force of chaos beneath Mount Etna.
+How could she tell her sister, who slept with locked doors and bolted windows, that the work of the King of the Gods was undone, and a terrible unkillable thing now walked free on Earth.
 She couldn’t, Analita had decided, and still she hadn’t.